-IFRS 9 Financial Instruments ("IFRS 9") addresses the classification, measurement and recognition of financial assets and financial liabilities.
-IFRS 9 requires financial assets to be classified into two measurement categories: those measured at fair value and those measured at amortized cost.
-The determination is made at initial recognition.
-The classification depends on the entity's business model for managing its financial instruments and the contractual cash flow characteristics of the instrument.
-For financial liabilities, the standard retains most of the IAS 39 Financial Instruments: Recognition and Measurement requirements.
-The main change is that, in cases where the fair value option is taken for financial liabilities, the part of a fair value change due to an entity's own credit risk is recorded in other comprehensive income rather than in net earnings, unless this creates an accounting mismatch.
-IFRS 9 is effective for periods beginning on or after January 1, 2018.
+IFRS 9 requires financial assets to be classified into three measurement categories on initial recognition: those measured at fair value through profit and loss, those measured at fair value through other comprehensive income and those measured at amortized cost.
+Measurement and classification of financial assets is dependent on the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial asset.
+For financial liabilities, the standard retains most of the IAS 39 requirements.
+The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.